paulhamby/rundeck-client/README.md

 - add ability to get the log from an execution (done)
 - add ability to run an adhoc command (done)
 - run job by name (done)
+- Put app commands in separate files for better layout